TUDelftMe/cecles/Documentation/Description of keyword pipeline.md

 The implicit user feedback consists a.o. of the click behavior of the student.

 ###Explicit feedback
-Since the user interface has to be as clean as possible.
+Since the user interface has to be as clean as possible, not to burden the student with all kinds of feedback requests, the user will not be asked for feedback in this phase.
+This is as mentioned in the beginning of this paragraph.
+Instead of asking the student, an expert's feedback is used namely

-Stehpan!!